isogeo/doc-admin/Help/en/features/admin/contacts.md

 3. Enter or edit the appropriate contact details;
 4. Click on `Create`, `Save` or `Delete`.

-All contacts created can be assigned to metadata records using a metadata record's "Contact" tab.
+All contacts created can be assigned to metadata records using a metadata record&apos;s "Contact" tab.

 ![New contact demo](/images/adm_contacts_add.gif "Creating a new contact")